saubaslan/my-app-shop/README.md

-# shop
+# shop project Intern

-A new Flutter project.
+A new Flutter project use Bloc.

 ## Getting Started